Left: April circa, 1986

 Height and Weight: 4’6″ and 60 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Blue eyes, April was missing her upper front teeth at the time of her 1986 disappearance
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes, April was missing her upper front teeth at the time of her 1986 disappearance

 Clothing/Jewelry Description: A white leotard, a lavender dress, a white sweater, and white leather dress shoes

 Details of Disappearance

 April Ann Cooper was last seen in Rancho, California on December 13th 1986.
 She was walking to an arcade at Woodchuck RV Campground where she lived with her mother.
 At the time, April was being babysat by her neighbor, William James Bannister.
 He offered to watch the girl since her mother had to work.
 He stated that he gave April approximately $5 to play video games.
 She apparently never returned home.
 She has not been seen or heard from since.

 Bannister was a truck driver from Colorado in 1986.
 The day after April vanished, Bannister showed up to his fathers wedding reception.
 His cloths were covered in dirt.
 He claimed that the dirt on his cloths was from him participating in the search for April.
 He did not actually join the search.

 Bannister murdered his girlfriend in 1978 and served 5 years in prison for charges of 2nd degree murder.
 He was released two years before April’s disappearance in 1984.
 In 1993, 7 years after April’s disappearance, Bannister attempted to strangle his sons 14 year old girlfriend in the backseat of his truck.
 Authorities searched his truck they found various bloodstained cloths and other items.